statsite/statsite/INSTALL.md

 make install
 ~~~~

+This will get you a plain local installation of statsite, no tests,
+no integration tests and no special packages and stuff.

-When using the Git repo directly and not a source distribution tarball, additional
+When using the git repo directly and not a source distribution tarball, additional
 steps might be required to get autotools up.
 The steps are quite automated,
 and contained within bootstrap.sh.
 It mostly consists of the bare mininum: